Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 - Once Driver Station is installed, open it.
 When you first start it, you might receive a Windows Firewall warning.
 Make sure to check the box that allows communication on private networks.
 - In Driver Station, click the gear button on the left side of the bottom window. **Set the Team Number to 2605**, and change the dashboard type to LabVIEW.
 Without a team number you won't be able to connect to the robot.

+## Create a GitHub account

+All of our robot code will be on GitHub, so anybody can view it, download it, and edit it.

+- If you don't already have a GitHub account, create one here: [github.com/join](https://github.com/join)
+- Send me your username on Slack, and I will add you to the [Seamonsters team](https://github.com/seamonsters-2605/)

 ## Install Git

 Git is software for "version control," which allows us all to collaborate on the code and manage multiple versions and branches of it.